 Course Submission Deadlines

-Below are general deadlines, by term, for all class submissions which allow for a bit of flexibility.
+Below are general deadlines for all class submissions which allow for a bit of flexibility.
 Should you need a more definitive date, please contact us at email@example.com or 413-545-0530.

 Fall: Late February